PriscillaLartey/PriscillaLartey/README.md

 ## Hello and welcome to my Github profile📌📌.
 I'm Priscilla Naadu Lartey, a dedicated data scientist with a passion for discovering insights through data and building machine learning models.
-My focus lies in machine learning and its applications.
+My focus lies in machine learning and its applications in diverse fields of data.
+Problem-solving is my ultimate goal.

 Currently honing my skills in data analysis, visualization, and predictive modeling, I'm eager to contribute to impactful projects that leverage AI for real-world solutions.